 “…poiché la mia vita medesima è una commedia” (because my very own life is a comedy)

 After the break I climbed the beautiful staircase (but I think there’s an elevator next to the Ticket Office).
 The museum at Goldoni house consists of 3 rooms + video room.
-I tried to read the booklet they gave me but (strange but true) it had too much information, data, facts, whatever and I got tired of it soon, plus it was difficult to find what to read when, and where and why: too messy.
+I tried to read the booklet they gave me but (strange but true) it had too much information, data, facts.
+And I got tired of it soon.

 In conclusion, the best part are: